-Now that we’ve moved out to the Gubei/Hongqiao area, we are close to the large and popular Carrefour grocery store.
+Now that we’ve moved out to the Gubei/Hongqiao area in Shanghai, we are close to the large and popular Carrefour grocery store.
 We’ve been there 3 times now, but we’ve decided to shun it as much as we can now that we’ve seen how consistently high the prices area and how iffy the quality can be.

 The high prices are my main complaint–many things are 20% to 50% or more what you would pay at E-Mart and maybe twice what you might pay if you shop around a little more.
 But price is not the only problem.
 We’ve had some quality problems already.